Puits d'amour: History

-In the eighteenth century, the puits d'amour caused scandal because of its name and presentation which alludes to the female genitalia; nevertheless it was very successful in the court of Louis XV's intimate dinners.
+In the eighteenth century, the puits d'amour caused scandal because of its name and presentation which alludes to the female genitalia; nevertheless, it was very successful in the court of Louis XV's intimate dinners.

-Nicolas Stohrer, one of the exiled Polish king Stanislas pâtissiers preferred to stuff the dessert with vanilla pastry cream and glazed the top with a thick layer of caramel, removing the scandalous connotation of the red fruits jam filling.

 Preparation

 A puits d'amour is made up of layers of staggered rings of puff pastry placed on top of a pastry circle.
 An egg yolk can be used to help the dough rings to stick together.
 The finished pastry "wells" are baked until puffed and golden-brown and set to cool.
 They are then sprinkled with powdered sugar, raspberry jam or redcurrant jelly which is carefully spooned in the hollow center.
 In a later variation, the top is glazed with caramel icing and pastry cream is used as filling.